-Are rainbows the only multi-colored phenomena in the sky above Albuquerque?
+Are rainbows the only multi-coloured phenomena in the sky above Albuquerque?
 No, they’re definitely not.
-When

-This American city in the state of New Mexico hosts the annual Albuquerque Balloon Fiesta, from the 5th to the 13th of October in 2019, at the Balloon Fiesta Park.
-The skies come alive with an incredible kaleidoscope of enormous hot air balloons.
+When this American city in the state of New Mexico hosts the annual Albuquerque Balloon Fiesta, from the 3rd to the 11th of October, 2020, the skies come alive with an incredible kaleidoscope of enormous hot air balloons.

 If you’re in Germany through September-October you might be interested in the Oktoberfest

 There’s also a fascinating exhibition of NASA aeronautics and scientific ballooning which you won’t want to miss.
 The great thing is there’s no extra charge for visiting the Discovery Centre.
 It’s all included in the general session admission charge of $10.